 Caroline R Malloy-Glaab

-Instructor, Art History, Theory, and Criticism (2012).
 BA, History, 1999, Villanova University, PA; MA, 2007 and PhD, Art History, 2013, University of Wisconsin-Madison.
-Dissertation: "Exhibiting Ireland: Irish Villages, Pavilions, Cottages, and Castles at International Exhibitions, 1853-1939."
-Awards: Research support grants from American Historical Association, Scottish Society for Art History, Huntington Library, Paul Mellon Centre for Studies in British Art.
+Dissertation: "Exhibiting Ireland: Irish Villages, Pavilions, Cottages, and Castles at International Exhibitions, 1853–1939."
+Awards: Grants from Association of Art Historians, American Historical Association, Scottish Society for Art History, Huntington Library, Paul Mellon Centre for Studies in British Art.

 I hope that my students find something in each class that filters through and impacts their daily life in the most unexpected of ways, that they discover compelling and fascinating relationships between our course topics and their everyday life.
 Histories, especially the visual and material kinds, are best learned, understood, and remembered outside of the classroom.

 I am interested in the creation of and experimentation with national identity through world's fairs and international exhibitions.
 My recent work focuses on the different manifestations of Ireland at exhibitions on multiple continents and investigates how various symbols are repurposed and redefined in these various locations and by multiple audiences ranging from immigrant groups in New York and Chicago, to local Irish in Dublin and Belfast, to the imperial middle classes in London and Glasgow.

 Coordinately, I am intrigued by the self-identification of Irish international communities through the appropriation of the physical land of Ireland, from massive three-dimensional maps to actual pieces of Irish turf.
 The rhetorical connections between the Irish and home/land have a real, physical component that transcend mere literary turns-of-phrase.